alphagov/paas-team-manual/docs/support/responding_to_alerts.md

 If the endpoints are misconfigured or the certificate is considered invalid for some other reason the value will fall to `0` and alert as expired/invalid.

-If the certificate has expired, follow the instructions for [obtaining new SSL certificates](https://github.com/alphagov/paas-cf/blob/master/doc/ssl_certs.md) for the public-facing platform certificates.
+If the certificates are due to expire, check AWS Certificate Manager for the validation settings, as they should validate automatically via DNS.
 For CDN certificates start with the CDN Broker's logs to investigate why they failed to renew via Let's Encrypt.

 If you are seeing `NO_DATA` errors for this monitor then there may be a more fundimental connectivity issue to the reported endpoint.